vishalg/pysystemtrade/docs/data.md

 Before we start, another note: Confusingly, data can be stored or come from various places, which include:

 1. CSV files containing data that pysystemtrade is shipped with (stored in [this set of directories](/data/futures)).
 Any CSV data 'pipeline' object defaults to using this data set.
+See [note below](#note-on-outdated-shipped-csv-data)
 2. configuration CSV files used to initialise the system, such as [`/data/futures/csvconfig/spreadcosts.csv`](/data/futures/csvconfig/spreadcosts.csv)
 3. Temporary CSV files created in the process of initialising the databases
 4. Backup CSV files, created by the production system.